shadolee/CFA-Project-Directory/README.md

 # CFA Project Directory

+A directory of major projects completed during the [Coder Factory Academy](https://www.coderfactoryacademy.edu.au/fast-track) 6 month bootcamp for the Diploma of Software Development.

-## Project 1:
+## Major Project 1:
 [Term 1 Portfolio Project](https://github.com/shadolee/CFA-T1-Portfolio-Project)
 A showcase of projects completed during the first 4 weeks of the course and the website itself showcases HTML, CSS & Bootstrap skills.

-Project 2:
+## Major Project 2:

-Project 3:
+## Major Project 3: